Windows Resource Protection Could Not Perform the Requested Operation

 5. Why is my SFC Scannow not working?

-There are several reasons accounting for the problem, for example, corrupted files, errors or bad sectors on the hard drive, system errors, etc. When SFC not working, you can use the DISM scan or CHKDSK command to get it fixed.
+There are several reasons accounting for the problem, for example, corrupted files, errors or bad sectors on the hard drive, system errors, etc. When SFC Scannow is not working, you can use the DISM scan or the CHKDSK command to get it fixed.

 Conclusion

 That's all.
-Hopefully one of the solutions discussed in this page can help you solve the sfc scannow windows resource protection could not perform the requested operation problem.
-If none of them works, you may have to consider restoring to a previous backup or trying a fresh reinstallation of Windows.
-Should you have any suggestion or questions regarding this topic, feel free to contact us.
+We hope one of the solutions discussed on this page helps you resolve the "SFC Scannow Windows Resource Protection could not perform the requested operation" problem.
+If none of the solutions work, you may need to consider restoring from a previous backup or performing a fresh installation of Windows.
+If you have any questions or suggestions regarding this guide, please feel free to contact us.

 DiskGenius

-DiskGenius - An effective tool to resize partition, repair bad sectors, clone disk, recover lost data and more.
+DiskGenius - An effective tool to resize partitions, repair bad sectors, clone disks, recover lost data, securely wipe hard drives, check SSD health, format SD cards, and more.

 ô Free Download